The 20 Best Mucopolysaccharidosis Type 1 (MPS I, Hurler Syndrome) Doctors Near Me in Utah, US

 Offers Telehealth

-David Viskochil is a Medical Genetics provider in Salt Lake City, Utah.
-Dr. Viskochil has been practicing medicine for over 41 years and is rated as a Distinguished provider by MediFind in the treatment of Mucopolysaccharidosis Type 1 (MPS I, Hurler Syndrome).
-His top areas of expertise are Neurofibromatosis Type 1 (NF1), Neurofibromatosis, Malignant Peripheral Nerve Sheath Tumor, and Mucopolysaccharidosis Type 1 (MPS I, Hurler Syndrome).
+David Viskochil is a Medical Genetics provider practicing medicine in Salt Lake City, Utah.
+Dr. Viskochil is rated as a Distinguished provider by MediFind in the treatment of Mucopolysaccharidosis Type 1 (MPS I, Hurler Syndrome).
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Neurofibromatosis Type 1 (NF1), Neurofibromatosis, Malignant Peripheral Nerve Sheath Tumor, and Prader-Willi Syndrome.
+Dr. Viskochil is board certified in American Board Of Medical Genetics & Genomics.
 Dr. Viskochil is currently accepting new patients.

 Experienced in Mucopolysaccharidosis Type 1 (MPS I, Hurler Syndrome)